 The Red Lion building has been a pub since 1765.
 It was originally called The Chequers, but was renamed the Red Lion in 1830.
 It was acquired by Oxfordshire brewer Hook Norton in October 2005.
-Sarah and Melvin Phipps, the current publicans, became the first tenants of the pub in February 2006.
+Sarah and Melvin Phipps became the first tenants of the pub in February 2006.
+When they retired in November 2019, Aidan and Kegan Madden briefly took on the tenancy.
+Chris Gates took over from them on 4th May 2021.

 Situated in a peaceful setting on the corner of South Side and Water Lane, the pub is in an elevated position giving a pleasant view across the valley from the terrace at the front.
 There is a small parking area to the front of the pub and also a car park to the rear.